 Pigeons

-Once settled, we began to control the food supply and to associate feeding with the sound of a whistle.
+Once the babies are 4-6 weeks old and settled in the training loft, we begin to control the food supply and to associate feeding with the sound of a whistle.
 You can probably tell if you listen to the videos that we were whistling for a very long time!
-Yesterday was the momentous day when we allowed them outside for the first time in the hopes that they would return to the pigeon loft with the lure of food and the sound of the whistle.
-All did not go as we hoped!
-It was a very windy day and several of the birds panicked and took flight!
-Before we knew it, all but 2 of them were whirling around the school grounds and some vanished entirely.
-Fortunately I managed to usher the only 2 left on the ground back into the loft.
-We were all quite shocked.
-It seemed our dreams of pigeon racing had vanished into the windswept Theydon skies.
+Then the momentous day arrives when we allow them outside for the first time in the hopes that they will return to the pigeon loft with the lure of food and the sound of the whistle.
+We are late this year as the prolonged cold seemed to slow down breeding.

 How Mrs Farley trains the babies to fly home